Nainik2509/Vuexy-React-Next-Js/docs/articles/how-to-add-i18n-routing.md

 ## Routing Synced With I18n

-1. Open `next.config.js` and add `i18` property with the languages you need.
+1. Open the `next.config.js` file and add the `i18` property with the languages you need

 ```js
 i18n: {